igaster/laravel-metrics/README.md

 // If this is the 1st time that a metric is processed then current timestamp is initialized as starting time
 // Only metrics that have a whole time-slot completed since last execution will be executed.
 // $until doesn't have to match with the end of a time-slot.
 The end of the latest time-slot for each metric will be calculated and used.
-// You should design your system to call this method in intervals
+// You should design your system to call this method in regular intervals
 $sampler->sampleUntil($until);
 ```